Georgia State Route 23: Florida to Reidsville

-Reidsville to northern terminus
+Reidsville to northern end

 In Reidsville, SR 23/SR 57/SR 121 intersect US 280/SR 30 (Brazell Street).
-Before leaving town, they curve to a nearly due-north routing.
-After that, they curve to the north-northeast and enter Collins, where they intersect SR 292 (Manassas Street).
-SR 23/SR 57/SR 121 curve to the north-northwest and enter Cobbtown.
-In town, they meet the eastern terminus of SR 152 (New Cobbtown Road).
+Before leaving town, they curve north.
+After that, they curve to the northeast and enter Collins, where they intersect SR 292 (Manassas Street).
+SR 23/SR 57/SR 121 curve to the north and enter Cobbtown.
+In town, they meet the eastern end of SR 152 (New Cobbtown Road).
 Approximately 400 ft later, SR 57 continues straight ahead, while SR 23/SR 121 curve to the northeast and leave town just before entering Candler County.
 In Metter, they have an interchange with Interstate 16 (I-16; Jim Gillis Historic Savannah Parkway).
 In the main part of town, they intersect SR 46 (Broad Street).
 At this intersection, SR 23 splits off to the west, concurrent with SR 46 for a few blocks, while SR 121 continues straight ahead.
-At College Street, SR 23 splits off to the north-northeast and gradually curves to the northwest.
+At College Street, SR 23 splits off to the north and gradually curves to the northwest.
 It passes Candler County Hospital.
 Just after leaving town, it passes Willow Lake Golf Club and Byrd Cemetery.
 Farther to the northwest, the highway enters Emanuel County and crosses into the city limits of Twin City.
 In town, is an intersection with SR 192.
 At this intersection, SR 23 turns to the right and travels to the northeast.
 Then, it intersects US 80/SR 26.
 Just before leaving town, the route passes by Twin City Cemetery.
 After traveling through Garfield, it enters Jenkins County.
-The highway passes through rural areas of the county, curves to the east-southeast, and intersects US 25/SR 67/SR 121.
-The four highways head concurrently to the north-northeast.
+The highway passes through rural areas of the county, curves to the east, and intersects US 25/SR 67/SR 121.
+The four highways head concurrently to the north.
 Then, they curve to the northeast and cross over the Ogeechee River just before entering Millen.
 In town, they intersect SR 17 Byp.
 (South Gray Street), which joins the concurrency.
-The five highways curve to a nearly due-north routing and intersect SR 17 (West Winthrope Avenue).
-At this intersection, SR 17 Byp. meets its northern terminus and US 25/SR 121 continue straight ahead, while SR 23/SR 67 turn right and follow SR 17 south.
+The five highways curve north and intersect SR 17 (West Winthrope Avenue).
+At this intersection, SR 17 Byp. meets its northern end and US 25/SR 121 continue straight ahead, while SR 23/SR 67 turn right and follow SR 17 south.
 At Masonic Street, SR 17 and SR 23 split off to different directions, while SR 67 continues to the east.
 At Jordan Avenue, SR 23 curves to the northeast.
 Just after leaving town, it intersects SR 21 (Millen Bypass).
-Farther to the northeast, it crosses over Beaverdam Creek into Burke County.
+Farther to the north, it crosses over Beaverdam Creek into Burke County.
 In Sardis, it intersects SR 24 (Charles Perry Avenue).
 In Girard, the highway begins a northwesterly routing.
 The highway enters Shell Bluff, where it intersects SR 80.
-Then, it passes Hagler Lake before meeting its northern terminus, an intersection with SR 56, just south of Augusta.
+Then, it passes Hagler Lake before meeting its northern end, an intersection with SR 56, just south of Augusta.